 - Bling of War : With regiments representing scores of tribes and castes, and wearing the traditional costumes of each, they looked awesome on parade.

 - Forever War: The Northwest Frontier (Afghan border).
 Some books claim that officers thought this place a Warrior Heaven.

-- Mega Corp.: The East India Company grew so large from its trading that at times it appeared to be a government all its own, more allied with the British Empire than part of it.
+- Mega-Corp: The East India Company grew so large from its trading that at times it appeared to be a government all its own, more allied with the British Empire than a subject of it.